lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

     So far, this code resembles the one of Method 1, except for the additional particle of type 2.
-This particle is identical to the particles of type 1 (same mass and Lennard-Jones parameters), but will be exposed to the biasing potential.
+This particle is identical to the particles of type 1 (same mass and Lennard-Jones parameters) but will be exposed to the biasing potential.

 ..  container:: justify